 Upping Your ACT Game

-If you’ve taken the ACT for the final time, and your score still isn’t what you’d like it to be, it’s time to focus other areas that would make you attractive to Duke’s admissions counselors.
+If you’ve taken the ACT for the final time, and your score still isn’t what you’d like it to be, it’s time to focus other areas that will make you attractive to Duke’s admissions counselors.

 Shining in Other Areas

-Whether or not your ACT score reaches perfection, a well manicured application package can still result in getting a ‘fat envelope’ from Duke University.
+Whether or not you achieve that perfect ACT score, a well-manicured application package can still result in a ‘fat envelope’ from Duke University.